 the Doobie Brothers, and in keeping with the theme, smoked a doobie with some random guys at the show, also at Red Rocks – What a Fool Believes

-the Cure – I saw them at Fiddler’s Green with my friends Jeremy and Matt, more my brother’s friends, actually, and I have zero recollection how our trio planned it all, but went we did.
+the Cure – I saw them at Fiddler’s Green with my friends Jeremy and Matt, more my brother’s friends at the time, actually, and I have zero recollection how our trio planned it all, but went we did.
 A great show on a perfect summer night, followed by a meal at the bastion of teenage post concert food fare: Dennys!
 I drove like the sometimes wild teenager I was, with Jeremy quipping from the back seat, “They told us to never do this in Driver’s Ed.”
 Well, my friends, it wasn’t Driver’s Ed, and we needed to get on home.
 Close to Me.

 David Wilcox – How Did You Find Me Here.
 Saw him at Chatauqua in Boulder, with my best friend at the time.
 We waited for him after the show, and found ourselves suddenly shy when he came out, but he knew all the same.